 Some women have difficulty conceiving naturally and need in vitro fertilisation (IVF) will also need progesterone from the time of implantation until the placenta is producing enough progesterone to keep the embryo going.
 There are several different types of IVF treatment today, but they all need plenty of progesterone in the first few weeks.

-Once again, progesterone and Vitamin D3 plays a role and is most beneficial.
-Studies show that if low it could be the cause for those who may be at risk.
-One study finding progesterone was 'pathologically and statistically' lower.
-Serum allopregnanolone - a potent metabolite of progesterone - was found to be significantly lower too.
-The Th1 (inflammatory cytokines) and Th2 (anti-inflammatory cytokines) play a role.
-The number of Th1 cells and the ratio of Th1:Th2 in preeclampsia is significantly higher than in a normal pregnancy.
-Progesterone and vitamin D3 both increase levels of Th2.
+Once again, progesterone and Vitamin D3 play a crucial role and prove to be highly beneficial.
+Research indicates that low levels of these substances may contribute to elevated risk for certain individuals.
+One study revealed that progesterone levels were 'pathologically and statistically' lower in affected subjects.
+Additionally, serum allopregnanolone—a powerful metabolite of progesterone—was found to be significantly diminished as well.
+In this context, the Th1 (inflammatory cytokines) and Th2 (anti-inflammatory cytokines) pathways are significant.
+The prevalence of Th1 cells and the Th1:Th2 ratio in preeclampsia is notably higher than in a typical pregnancy.
+Both progesterone and Vitamin D3 serve to elevate levels of Th2.

 Please read my page on Miscarriages.